 At CCNB, we work with a number of local First Nations community partners to identify and help coordinate culturally sensitive aboriginal programming that responds to the unique educational needs of the community.

-Technical and vocational training and development of First Nations being part of strategic initiatives to improve the economy of our province, we count ourselves extremely fortunate having been selected as training partners of choice of New Brunswick’s First Nations.
-Together, we offer quality programs that allow graduates make a great career.
+First Nations' technical & vocational training & development is part of our province's strategic initiatives to improve the economy.
+We count ourselves extremely fortunate having been selected as training partners of choice by New Brunswick’s First Nations.
+Together, we offer quality programs which allow our graduates to make great career choices.

 OUR COMMITMENT TO FIRST NATIONS